The Manchurian Candidate: In popular culture

 In the season 4 episode "Chuck versus Phase Three" of the TV series Chuck, the protagonist compares his experience of remembering dreams to The Manchurian Candidate.
 In season 2 episode 3 of The Eric Andre Show, during a segment with Downtown Julie Brown, Eric Andre reveals that he programmed Hannibal Buress to be his "Manchurian Candidate" before using his trigger phrase to force Hannibal into shooting a backstage crew member.
 In the 2016 MCU movie Captain America: Civil War, Tony Stark nicknames Bucky Barnes, who has been turned into the brainwashed assassin known as the Winter Soldier, "Manchurian Candidate".
 According to Nadine Dorries in 2023, former UK Prime Minister Boris Johnson viewed then-current UK Prime Minister Rishi Sunak as being "like a Manchurian Candidate" installed by Dominic Cummings.

 Science Fiction author Poul Anderson took up the basic plot element of The Manchurian Candidate in the novel Game of Empire – one of Anderson's far-future spy thriller series, where the dashing Dominic Flandry, secret agent of the star-spanning Terran Empire, confronts the agents of the rival Merseian Empire.
 Among other exploits, Flandry foils an audacious Merseian plot to place a Merseian agent on the Terran Imperial throne itself.

-Also referenced in Slipknots 1999 song, Wait and Bleed.
+Also referenced in Slipknot's 1999 song, Wait and Bleed.
 The line is, "I'm a victim Manchurian Candidate."